 The position of libertarian voluntarism would argue that no governing authority has the right to interfere with or block a contract agreed upon by consenting adults.
 This is argued to be an unassailable right.
 On this view, in principle, the government has no authority to say contract X is illegitimate if the two parties are adults and freely consent to the terms therein.
 This is not an historical argument or an argument about how things currently are.
 It is a philosophical suggestion of what a free and just society would look like according to the libertarian adhering to a purely voluntary understanding of contractual rights.

-Although reasonable on the surface, this view of a free and just society is problematic.
+Although reasonable on the surface, this view of a free and just society quickly becomes problematic.

 If the government cannot, in principle, block or interfere with consenting adults entering into a contract, then in principle the government cannot block a person from freely entering into contractual terms whereby the terms are similar or identical to the conditions of slavery.